Written by Zoë Howie on 21 / 11 / 2024

 Watch out for:

 The treks and tours upriver are expensive as you must have to get guides and permits.
 In these protected national parks, it is illegal and dangerous to set foot on your own.
-The solo backpacker will also need patience, time and effort in order to navigate these lands successfully.
+The solo backpacker will also need patience, time and effort to navigate these lands successfully.
 But these minor details are all worth it to immerse yourself into the traditional Borneo culture.